amoetaz/Retrofill/README.md

             }
         }).showNormalRecylerView();
 ```
-That is it,and as shown here there are 3 parameters passed to `setupNormalList` method the recyclerView as a view and ,and layout item and the last one is a listener
+That is it,and as shown here there are 3 parameters passed to `setupNormalList` method the recyclerView as a view , layout item and the last one is a listener
 if you want to add clicks on items list if you don't want so just pass it with null like that

 ``` java